 Hiking is a must – try the aptly-named Panorama Loop for amazing views – while Rex also recommends a pitstop at barbecue restaurant and live music venue Pappy and Harriett’s in Pioneertown, which was built in the 1940s as a “living” movie set.
 “It was designed like an old western town, but with real people and businesses there.
 It’s a blast.”

-Earn 75,000 bonus Qantas Points when you apply online, are approved, and spend $3,000 on your new Card within the first 3 months.
-Offer available to new Card Members only.
+Earn 60,000 bonus Qantas Points¹ when you apply online, are approved, and spend $3,000 on eligible purchases on your new Card within the first 3 months.
+T&Cs apply.
+Available to new American Express Card Members only.

 TIP: Earn Qantas Points for your next trip every time you tap or pay online.
-With the Qantas American Express Ultimate Card you’ll earn up to 1.25 Qantas Points per $1 spent on eligible purchases¹.
-Learn more.
+With the Qantas American Express Ultimate Card you’ll earn up to 1.25 points per $1 spent on eligible purchases.~ Learn more.

 LA to … Las Vegas